rust-lang/rust/text/0000-macro-reform.md

 Procedural macros need their own way to manipulate the syntax environment, but that's an unstable internal API, so it's outside the scope of this RFC.

-## `$crate`

-We add a special metavar `$crate` which expands to `::foo` when a macro was imported from crate `foo`, and to nothing when it was defined in-crate.
-`$crate::bar::baz` will be an absolute path either way.

-This feature eliminates the need for the "curious inner-module" and also enables macro re-export (see below).
-It is [implemented and tested](https://github.com/kmcallister/rust/commits/macro-reexport) but needs a rebase.

 # New syntax